MicrosoftDocs/dynamics365smb-docs/business-central/shopify/troubleshoot.md

 On the **Shopify Shop Card** page, in the **Customer Template Code** field, choose the template that has **Gen. Bus.
 Posting Group** populated.
 The customer template is used to create customers and to calculate sales prices on sales documents.

 ### Error: Importing data to your Shopify shop isn't enabled.
 Go to the shop card to enable it

 On the **Shopify Shop Card** page, turn on the **Allow Data Sync to Shopify** toggle.
 This setting helps protect the online shop from getting demo data from [!INCLUDE[prod_short](../includes/prod_short.md)].

 ### Error: Oauth error invalid_request: Could not find Shopify API application with api_key

-It seems you use the [Embed App](/dynamics365/business-central/dev-itpro/deployment/embed-app-overview), where the client URL has the format: `https://[application name].bc.dynamics.com`.
+You may have used the [Embed App](/dynamics365/business-central/dev-itpro/deployment/embed-app-overview), where the client URL has the format: `https://[application name].bc.dynamics.com`.
 The Shopify connector doesn't work for Embed Apps.
 To learn more, go to [Which Microsoft products are the Shopify connector available for?](shopify-faq.md#which-microsoft-products-are-the-shopify-connector-available-for).

 ### Error: Internal Error.
 Looks like Something Went Wrong on Our End.
 Request ID: XXXXXXXX-XXXX-XXXX-XXXX-XXXX